-Begin your Himalayan adventure from the ‘Land of Thunder Dragon’, Bhutan.
-Discover some of Bhutan’s popular destinations - Paro, Punakha and Thimphu.
+Begin your Bhutan Nepal Tibet Tour from the ‘Land of Thunder Dragon’, Bhutan.
+Discover Bhutan’s cultural hotspots - Paro, Punakha and Thimphu.
 Take a ride across verdant Bhutanese countryside and drive through a high mountain pass, Do Chula pass.
-Step into ancient fortresses (dzongs) and hike up to sacred mountainside monasteries, including Taktsang Monastery, perched on the side of a cliff.
-The next highlight on your itinerary, is the Nepal to Tibet tour.
-Head to the vibrant capital of Nepal, Kathmandu.
+Step into ancient fortresses (dzongs) and hike upto sacred mountainside monasteries, including Taktsang Monastery, perched on the side of a cliff.
+Next, head to the vibrant capital of Nepal, Kathmandu.
 Explore two medieval kingdoms built by Malla kings - Patan and Bhaktapur.
 Discover Pokhara, a picturesque city located beside the serene Phewa Lake.
 Hike to Damsadi and walk through a traditional village and paddy fields.
-Get amazed by the jaw dropping views of Himalayan peaks.
-Experience a magical Himalayan sunrise from Sarangkot.
+Get amazed by the jaw-dropping views of Himalayan peaks.
+A magical Himalayan sunrise from Sarangkot.

 Finally, discover the cultural treasures of Tibet.
 Fly over to the Tibetan plateau and spend three delightful days in Lhasa, discovering its ancient cultural treasures.
 Stand beneath the iconic Potala Palace.
 Complete a kora around the sacred Barkhor Square.
 Step inside the sacred halls of Ganden, Drepung and Sera monasteries for a sacred Buddhist experience.
 Our Bhutan Nepal Tibet Tour lets you experience Buddhist spiritualism.
 After soaking in the unforgettable Tibetan sights, your memorable Bhutan Nepal Tibet Tour ends in Lhasa.
 Throughout your trip, you will be accompanied by an experienced local guide.
 He will give you an insight into the local customs as well as the significance of the places you visit.
 Among the many Bhutan Nepal Tibet Tour packages, this itinerary offers you the best experience.